📕 Get our free Download "Is it you or is it your Dyslexia?

 This is a negative definition, referring only to the reading, writing and numeracy aspects of dyslexia.

-This article will highlight what dyslexia is, and why it affects the way dyslexic’s view the world, process information, build their identity and learn life lessons.
+This article will highlight what dyslexia is, and why it affects the way dyslexics view the world, process information, build their identity and learn life lessons.

 Our knowledge about dyslexia is fairly recent.
-The term was introduced in the 1960’s to describe students with reading and literacy difficulties when there was no other apparent physical reason.
+The term was introduced in the 1960s to describe students with reading and literacy difficulties when there was no other apparent physical reason.

 We work with Dyslexic Adults in the US, UK, Europe, Australia and all around the world.
 But we are based in New Zealand – The government only officially recognised dyslexia here in April 2007 – Stephen actually did a podcast with the founders of the Dyslexia Organisation over here!

 There is still much to learn about this neurological condition.
-Until the advent of MRI scans, we could only study dyslexia by examining the brain of people known to be dyslexic after their death.
+Until the advent of MRI scans, we could only study dyslexia by examining the brains of people known to be dyslexic after their death.

 Often called a learning disability or a defect (which we do not agree with!), dyslexia is thought to only affect reading, words and numbers.

 We live in a society that generally measures people’s intelligence by their literacy.
-These factors can lead dyslexics to have very negative school experiences, and subsequently suffer from self-belief and self-confidence issues.
+These factors can lead dyslexics to have very negative school experiences and subsequently suffer from self-belief and self-confidence issues.
 As an adult looking back – imagine how many people told you that you had made a mistake in school – that is really challenging for a child and is carried with us as adults.

 School compares students to each other and to the standard of society.